the1lab/1lab/src/Cat/Order/Semilattice.lagda.md

   _ {ℓ} (A B : Semilattice ℓ) (f : Precategory.Hom (Semilattices ℓ) A B) where private
-    module A = Meet-SLat A
+    module A = Semilattice A
-    module B = Meet-SLat B
+    module B = Semilattice B
     open Monoid-hom

   slat-pres-⋂ : ∀ {n} (d : Fin n → ⌞ A ⌟) → f # A.⋂ d ≡ B.⋂ (λ i → f # d i)